rindhane/Dog_breed_Classifier/README.md

 [image2]: ./images/vgg16_model.png "VGG-16 Model Keras Layers"
 [image3]: ./images/vgg16_model_draw.png "VGG16 Model Figure"

+# Capstone Project : Breed Detection application

+> **Introduction** : This project harness the power of the convulutional neural network techniques to create classifier, which identifies the breed of the dog present in the picture.

 ## Project Overview

-Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
-In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
-Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
+  The problem task that this project solves is Ggiven an image of a dog, algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.
+The sample output will look like as follows :

 ![Sample Output][image1]

-Along with exploring state-of-the-art CNN models for classification, you will make important design decisions about the user experience for your app.
-Our goal is that by completing this lab, you understand the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.
-Each model has its strengths and weaknesses, and engineering a real-world application often involves solving many problems without a perfect answer.
-Your imperfect solution will nonetheless create a fun user experience!

-## Project Instructions
+## Explanation of the project
+- The detailed explanation of the entire project has been presented on my blog and the article can be checked out [here](https://rindhane.github.io/entries/Entry9.html).

+## Detailed Working of the project
+- To find all details related to the working of the code, checkout the jupyter-notebook [here]().

+## Getting Started Guide

 ### Instructions